vineelko/patina/docs/src/dxe_core/component_model.md

 See [Component Interface](../driver/interface.md) for the list of default `Param` implementations.

+### Naming Conventions

+It is recommended to avoid including "Config", "Component", or "Service" directly in the names of your types unless it adds value for clarity (such as some of the example names in this document).
+Otherwise, the fully qualified name and other code context has been observed to be sufficient for understanding what the type represents while reducing the amount of repetitive naming across the codebase.
+This is not a rule, but a recommendation.

 ### Advantages

 - **Non-breaking interface**: `Param` implementations can be added at any time without directly breaking existing